 The design of the HotLine Internal Pipe Heater presents a much safer alternative to the traditional mineral filled-in pipe heating elements that operate on 120 or 240 Volts (V) of Alternating Current (AC).

 Instead, the HotLine Internal Pipe Heater heating element operates from a safe voltage of 6, 12, 16, 24, or 32 Volt AC transformers depending upon the length of the selected heating element.
 Note that these are similar voltages used by the most common model railroad trains.

 The HotLine Internal Pipe Heater heating element consists of a heavy gauge wire.
 The wire is made of a modern resistance alloy.
 It is encased in a 1/4 inch diameter copper or 5/16 inch plastic tube.
+The plastic tubes are made from food-safe, FDA and EU approved Hytrel™ by Dupont.
 At a design power of 3 to 7 watts/foot and element lengths from 6 to 100 feet, the shortest HotLine can dissipate from approximately 18 to 42 watts while the longest can dissipate from approximately 300 to 700 watts.

 At 3 watts/foot, the temperature of the heating element rises to approximately 100° F. Note that this is only 1.4° higher than normal human body temperature.

 Depending upon the length of the heating element, the HotLine Internal Pipe Heater power center provides Class 1 Power-Limited Circuits of 25 Volt/Amps (VA) to 750 VA for the selected HotLine Internal Pipe Heater heating element per the definitions and requirements of applicable articles of the National Electric Code (NEC) Latest Edition.